What is B2B web design?

 Before starting a B2B web design project, it’s essential to have your messaging, main value proposition, core service/product offerings, and buy-in from your team for the project.
 If you don’t have any of these items, let your web design partner know so they can guide you through the process.
 Other things that are great to have are any copy input, custom images (if available), logos, and other assets.

 We recommend discussing web hosting options with your web design partner.
 They often have experience working with a range of hosting providers and can provide suggestions based on your budget, bandwidth needs, and website functionality.

-We know this isn’t an exhaustive list of questions, but we believe these are the main questions we hear from potential clients.
-Don’t see your question here?
+We know this isn’t an exhaustive list of questions on B2B web design, but we believe these are the main questions we hear from potential clients.
 Feel free to contact us with your question, or check out any of our blog articles listed below:

 Get in touch to chat about how we can help you build a better B2B brand.
 Don’t be shy.
 We’re great listeners, and even better problem-solvers.